 - Children and youth, particularly the most marginalized and vulnerable, have increased access to quality education that is safe, relevant, and promotes social well-being.

 - Children and youth gain literacy, numeracy, and social-emotional skills that are foundational to future learning and success.

 - Youth gain the skills they need to lead productive lives, gain employment, and positively contribute to society.

 - Higher education institutions have the capacity to be central actors in development by conducting and applying research, delivering quality education, and engaging with communities.

-Read the New PolicyUSAID Education Policy
+Read the PolicyUSAID Education Policy

 The Education Policy is accompanied by Program Cycle Implementation and Operational Guidance that provides information on operational aspects of the policy, including key considerations throughout the program cycle, Agency-level monitoring and reporting, budget and funding parameters, and other areas.
 This guidance assists Missions in practically applying the principles and achieving the priorities outlined in the USAID Education Policy.

-In addition, there are an array of Good Practice Documents that provide in-depth information on technical topics.
+Check out the array of Good Practice Documents that provide in-depth information on technical topics.
 Start by browsing this list of tools and good practice documents, sorted by only those developed or funded by USAID.
 Or, for an even shorter list, we recommend starting with any of the following synthesis blogs on foundational topics: